Competitor SEO Analysis: How to Spy on Your Rivals' Backlinks

 - Is the domain authority respectable?

 Good sites get added to your outreach list.
 Weak sites get ignored.
-You now have a pre-qualified list of guest posting opportunities.
+Now you have a pre-qualified list of guest posting opportunities.
 Pitch them something better than what your competitor published.

 Chasing too many competitors spreads you thin.
 Stick to 5-10 max.
-More than that and you're analyzing instead of executing.
+More than that and you're just analyzing, not doing.

 Ignoring link relevance kills results.
 A link from a high-DA site in a completely unrelated niche does almost nothing.
 Topical relevance matters more than raw authority.